mmomtchev/exprtk.js/README.md

 Originally, `ExprTk` supports only floating point types.
 The version bundled with `ExprTk.js` has working integer support, but one should be extra careful as it internally uses `NaN` values and most built-in mathematical functions - like `sin`, `cos`, `pow` or `exp` - won't work correctly with integer types.
 Using unsigned types will further aggravate this.
 Always check the result of your function when using anything but basic arithmetic.
 Also, do not forget that the internal data type also applies to all eventual index variables - using an `ExprTk` `for` loop in an `eval()` over a large `Int8` array is not possible as the index variable won't be able to hold the index.
 Implicit `map()`, `reduce()` and `cwise()` loops are not affected by this as they use internal C++ variables that are not affected by the `Expression` type.

-## Calling expressions from another addon
+## Evaluating expressions from another addon

-One of the main feature of `ExprTk.js` is allowing native C++ addons to accept expressions constructed in JS and evaluate them independently of the main V8 context.
+One of the main features of `ExprTk.js` is allowing native C++ addons to accept expressions constructed in JS and then to evaluate them independently of the main V8 context.

 You can check `test/addon.test.cc` for different examples of processing an `Expression` object received from JS and evaluating the expression.
 The calling JS code can be found in `test/capi.test.js`.

 Be advised that, while being completely independent of V8, those function can still block if another asynchronous operation is running on that `Expression` object.
+At the moment an `Expression` object can not be evaluated multiple times in parallel.
+A reentrant, but more expensive for single use, version is planned for the next release.

 ## Build time and binary size